Advertisement / Annons:

 When working with levels you need a histogram, open it from windows menu and Dockable Dialogs.

-Check that the three r, g, b images are in Greyscale mode.
+Check that the three r, g, b images are in Grey scale mode.
+But if it's a RGB, all colors in one file it will be a RGB.

 Image precision check: